eegg/school-policies-and-procedures/src/toiletting.rst

 * the child's *Key Person* if available, or alternatively
 * another member of staff who is qualified.

+.. container:: explanation

+   **Why is the carpet mat not placed on a surface?**

+   There are risks involved in placing the carpet mat on a high surface.
+   Following the procedure on the floor eliminates these.
+   The mats ensure a safe and hygienic surface.

 #.
 Put on